Vanguard Aledo Location

 Parent Organization

-The Vanguard Preparatory School Parent Organization is dedicated to supporting our unique school community and working to help every member feel valued, empowered, and inspired to thrive.
+The Vanguard Preparatory School Parent Organization is dedicated to supporting our unique school community in Aledo and Fort Worth, working to help every member feel valued, empowered, and inspired to thrive.

 Parents in a photo who are part of the Vanguard Parent Organization team